 - Voluntary and proactive development and implementation

-- Consulting with people with disabilities and/or their representative organisations
+- Consulting with people with disability and/or their representative organisations

 - Reviewing policies and practices

-- Identifying barriers for people with disabilities in regards to access
+- Identifying barriers for people with disability in regards to access

 - Planning strategies to eliminate these barriers.